Yagger/python-contracts-comparison/README.md

     pass
 ```

 This project contains 3 directories.
 It does not depend on any libraries outside of Python 3.10 native tools.
-You can download it, open in you IDE, try them all and pick your base on your needs and feelings.
+You can download it, open in you IDE, try them all and make a pick based on your needs and feelings.

 For development and testing I used VS Code with Pylance extension.
 The `pyrightconfig.json` file in this project sets the mode of the type checker (Pylance uses pyright) to `strict`.
 This files is used both by Pylance extension and by command-line `pyright` tool.